Embodying the Moon Cycles

 Waxing crescent ~ Begins 3.5-7 days after new moon

-A time to explore dreams and let them begin to take form.
-Slowly building the courage and belief to let them become formed and visible.
+A time to explore dreams and let them slowly begin to take form.
+Gradually building the courage and belief to let them become formed and visible.

 First quarter ~ Begins 7-10.5 days after new moon

 A time of energy and action, commitment, challenge and confidence.
-A time to re-read and reaffirm wishes and intentions and reignite commitment.
+You may like to re-read and reaffirm your intentions and plans and reignite commitment.

 Waxing gibbous ~ Begins 10.5-15 days after new moon